alexisimo/ERA-SHACL-Benchmark/engines/jena/README.md

-# Corese CLI Data validator
+# Jena CLI Data validator
 Command line RDF data validator against SHACL shapes.
-It is based on Corese libraries, which supports SHACL shapes, SHACL-SPARQL and SPARQL constraints with GeoSPARQL queries.
+It is based on Jena libraries, which supports SHACL shapes, SHACL-SPARQL and SPARQL constraints with GeoSPARQL queries.

 ## To compile the application:
 1. Make sure you have Java, the JDK and Maven installed.